alexsandrostefenon/rufs-nfe-rust/README.md

 To download the required dependencies and build, then

-`cd rufs-nfe-rust && wasm-pack build --target web --dev`
+`cd rufs-nfe-rust &&
+wasm-pack build --target web --dev && cargo build -r
+`

 ## Run Ecosystem